ToposInstitute/tac-corpus/README.md

 [paper](https://aclanthology.org/2022.wnut-1.2/), see
 [this](https://github.com/ToposInstitute/tac-corpus/tree/wnut) branch.

+A dev version of Parmesan 0.2 is now up at http://www.jacobcollard.com/parmesan2/

 ## This repository

 This repository contains a corpus based on the contents of abstracts in _Theory